-What is the best order to watch the films of the Marvel Cinematic Universe?
+What is the best order to watch the films of the Marvel Cinematic Universe in prep for Avengers 4?
 This year has seen three Marvel movies hit the box office, including the blockbuster hit Black Panther, the epic Avengers: Infinity War, and - most recently - Ant-Man & the Wasp.
-There are now a whopping 20 films in the MCU thus far, with Avengers: Infinity War serving as the culmination of the MCU as we know it.
 The next Marvel movie isn't due out until March 2019, meaning viewers have a few months to get in a refresher.

 This is not quite the same as release order for some key reasons.
-Although the movies started with Iron Man, Captain America: The First Avenger is set earlier (in the 1940s) and works as a good grounding for the story (although due to modern-day sequences could be watched just before The Avengers).
+Although the movies started with Iron Man, Captain America: The First Avenger is set earlier (in the 1940s) and works as a good grounding for the story.
+Likewise, we're predicting that Captain Marvel should be watched next, as it's set in the '90s, develops S.H.I.E.L.D., and will serve as an origin story for Nick Fury and Phil Coulson.
 Iron Man 2 also comes before The Incredible Hulk as those two and Thor take place in the same week despite being released weeks apart.
-Also worth noting is the short film Marvel One-Shot: The Consultant where S.H.I.E.L.D. agents Coulson and Sitwell discuss who to send to meet with General Ross, which leads to Hulk's the stinger where Tony Stark speaks to General Ross about the Avengers Initiative.
+Also worth noting is the short film Marvel One-Shot: The Consultant where S.H.I.E.L.D. agents Coulson and Sitwell discuss who to send to meet with General Ross, which leads to Hulk's stinger where Tony Stark speaks to General Ross about the Avengers Initiative.

 Phase 2 is mostly in order, but also includes Guardians of the Galaxy Vol. 2: despite coming out in 2017, the sequel is set just a few months after the original and so fits best before Age of Ultron.